FDSRashid/Semantic-Similarity-Arabic/README.md

 Unless updated in future versions, this is how all metrics I implement will be named and organized.

 ## Usage
-For any of the classes that calculate semantic similarity (eg Cosine Similarity), these are the following functions that are available metrics:
+For any of the classes that calculate semantic similarity (eg Cosine Similarity), these are the following functions that are available for all metrics: